MarkKrichevsky/FRC2023-SummerTraining/git-training.md

 * Check the commit history to see examples of steps 3 and 4.

 # Git-It Completion List
-Mark Krichevsky - Coding makes no sense
+Mark Krichevsky - I don't understand coding

 Num Approved: 0